Austin Riley Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Austin Riley (batting .262 in his past 10 games, with a double, three home runs, four walks and five RBI), battle starter Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+Austin Riley -- 2-for-5 with a double and an RBI in his last game -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 2 at 9:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a home run and an RBI) against the Dodgers.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last game against the Dodgers.

 Austin Riley Game Info & Props vs. the Dodgers